 - Students applying for the program who are completing their associate degree/diploma upon application to the RN to BSN Program must hold an unencumbered RN license PRIOR to beginning the second semester of coursework or they will be withdrawn from the program.

 Unencumbered License – Current unencumbered licensure as an RN in the United States is required.
 An unencumbered license has not been subjected to formal discipline by any Board of Nursing.
 This includes but is not limited to reprimand, revocation, probation, suspension, restriction, limitation, disciplinary action, discretionary review/hearing or encumbrance.
 An unencumbered license is a license that has no provisions or conditions that limit practice in any way.
 This applies to all current or past RN licensure in one or more states.

 Documentation includes but is not limited to: CPR verification, immunization records, health form, technical standards form, unencumbered RN license, etc. See RN to BSN Handbook for additional requirements for admitted students.

 Will I receive credit for my diploma or associate nursing degree?

 The School of Nursing awards up to 40 hours of undergraduate nursing credit for RN licensure after first 12 nursing credit hours are complete.
-Students are responsible for submitting a request to the director of the program to obtain this credit upon completion of the 12th credit hour.
+Students are responsible for submitting a request to the Director of the program to obtain this credit upon completion of the 12th nursing credit hour.